Skip to main content

 • Register an MR covering the buffer to write from (Host A) and the buffer to write into (Host B)

-• Out-of-band exchange: QP numbers, GIDs, PSNs, and Host B sends Host A its remote address + rkey
+• Exchange QP numbers, GIDs, PSNs, and Host B sends Host A its remote address + rkey — typically via librdmacm (covered on the next page) or a hand-rolled TCP socket

 • Transition both QPs through INIT → RTR → RTS states